- Reviewed: 10 April 2020, 11:31 NZST

 General travel advice

 It is a legal requirement to carry a form of identification with you at all times.
+Failure to produce them could result in a fine or arrest.

 New Zealanders travelling or living in Kenya should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.